Written by Md. Merajul Islam — Internal Auditor & Cost Control Specialist | Updated May 2026

 Sacrifice Plan: £15,000/year (£1,250/month)

-10-Year Impact (to age 65): That £15,000/year sacrifice, with 7% growth, builds to £194,000.
-The £7,950 annual tax savings, invested separately at 6%, add another £112,000.
+10-Year Impact (to age 65): That £15,000/year sacrifice, with 7% growth, builds to approximately £194,000.
+The £7,950 annual tax savings invested separately add another £112,000.
 Total: £306,000 in final decade contributions.

-Key Salary Sacrifice Rules You Must Know
+Key Rules You Must Know

-Rule 1: It’s a Contractual Agreement
+Rule 1: It Is a Contractual Agreement

 Rule 2: Student Loan Impact